devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### cobiGenJava <a name="cobiGenJava"></a>
-This function is used for code generation inside Java file i.e. Entity class in Java.
 #### parameter
-You need two parameters for this function.

-Example: cobiGenJava(1st-parameter, 2nd-parameter)

-1st-parameter: The path to the java file you want to generate code for.
-It is of type string.
+1. The path to the java file you want to generate code for: string

-2nd-parameter: It is the array of numbers that represent the templates that CobiGen uses to generate code.
-The type of array is int.
+2. The numbers that represent the templates that CobiGen uses to generate code: int array
 #### example
 cobiGenJava("path/to/java/file/MyEntity.java",[1,3,5,6,8])
 ### details